Imported market data first

 Training actions do not leave Zinuto.

-Margin and contract assumptions are training context, not exchange account state.
+Margin and contract assumptions are practice details, not exchange account state.

 The software does not recommend futures trades.